-Students with an approved exemption from the vaccination requirement may request to remain in their assigned housing and share a room with their roommates and/or suitemates by gaining written consent from all roommates or suitemates.
+Students with an approved exemption from the vaccination requirement were allowed to request to remain in their assigned housing and share a room with their roommates and/or suitemates by gaining written consent from all roommates or suitemates.

 Unvaccinated students must initiate the process by disclosing their vaccination exemption status to their roommates or suitemates.
-After written consent has been acquired in writing from all parties, unvaccinated students should provide these with an email to the Residence Life and Housing Office within five business days of notification that their exemption has been approved.
+After written consent was acquired in writing from all parties, unvaccinated students were required to provide these with an email to the Residence Life and Housing Office within five business days of notification that their exemption was approved.

-Off-campus students who wish to request an exemption from the vaccination requirement must submit an exemption request form to Student Health Services no later than Aug.
-10.
+Off-campus students who wish to request an exemption from the vaccination requirement must submit an exemption request form to Student Health Service no later than Jan.
+4.

 Students who are granted an exemption from the COVID-19 vaccine requirement are subject to several obligations to enable them to use on-campus facilities.
 Students are required to:

-Students unwilling to comply with the vaccination requirement for campus residents must cancel their housing on or before Aug.
-10, 2021.
-Returning students would need to complete a Release from Housing Form for Fall 2021 and new students would complete a New Student Off Campus Approval Form.
+Students unwilling to comply with the vaccination requirement for campus residents are required to cancel their housing by Jan.
+4. New students are required to complete a New Student Off-Campus Approval Form.

-Students who petition for medical or religious exemption and are denied the exemption must complete their related form within three business days of notification that their exemption has been denied.
+Students who petition for medical or religious exemption and are denied the exemption were required to complete their related form within three business days of notification that their exemption has been denied.